-Anoka Technical College, with a campus in Anoka, MN, has been a leading provider of higher education and training in North Central Minnesota since 1967 offering more than 35 career programs accredited by the Higher Learning Commission of the North Central Association.
+Anoka Technical College, with a campus in Anoka, MN, has been a leading provider of higher education and training in the North Metro since 1967 offering more than 70+ career programs accredited by the Higher Learning Commission of the North Central Association.
 A member of the Minnesota State system, the college serves more than 2,800 learners of all ages as they pursue certificates, diplomas and Associate in Applied Science degrees designed to lead immediately to rewarding, in-demand careers.

 Anoka Technical College is aligned with Anoka-Ramsey Community College and together the institutions serve more than 16,000 learners – the largest community and technical college entity in Minnesota.

 Provide innovative career and technical education to help our students and communities live and learn well.